-The long-term trend derived from the EVF explained a rather small proportion of the total variance of the Regent time series, i.e. between 7 and 20% but, the period between 2000 and 2005 was marked by higher densities mostly for the total zooplankton and gelatinous carnivorous and secondarily for the two other groups.
-The wavelet analyses performed on total zooplankton showed high power spectrum level (red plume on the wavelet plot) at the 12months frequency highlighting an important seasonal cycle.
-Important noise was also observed in total zooplankton, revealed by the high power spectrum level in the 2-8-month frequencies (Figure 1d).
+The long-term trend derived from the EVF explained a rather small proportion of the total variance of the Regent time series, i.e., between 7% and 20% but, the period between 2000 and 2005 was marked by higher densities mostly for the total zooplankton and gelatinous carnivorous and secondarily for the 2 other groups.
+The wavelet analyses performed on total zooplankton showed high power spectrum level (red plume on the wavelet plot) at the 12 months frequency highlighting an important seasonal cycle.
+Important noise was also observed in total zooplankton, revealed by the high power spectrum level in the 2 to 8 months frequencies (Figure 1-d).
 Both herbivorous and carnivorous gelatinous displayed some seasonality, but less marked than total zooplankton in the Regent.
-All the three groups presented higher densities between April and June, but not all along the time series (Figure 1b, c, and d).
-However, crustaceans in the Regent did not display any clear seasonal cycle, but short-term variations, as observed in the wavelet analysis with high power spectrum from 2- to 12-month frequencies (even if highest densities seemed to occur generally in spring; Figure 1a).

-Concerning the WP2, the long-term trend derived from the EVF explained between 8 and 17% of the total variance of time series (Figure 1e, f, g, and h).
-The year 2015 appeared very particular, characterized by very low densities for the three groups (Figure 1e, f, and g) as well as in total zooplankton abundance (Figure 1h).
-Herbivorous and carnivorous gelatinous seemed to recover after 2015, their densities reaching similar (and even higher for herbivorous) levels than before (respectively around 3 log (ind.m-3 + 1) and 2 log (ind. $m^{-3} + 1$)), but crustaceans densities stayed at lower values after 2015, at around 5.5 log (ind. $m^{-3} + 1$).
+All 3 presented higher densities between April and June, but not all along the time series (Figure 1-b, c and d).
+However, crustaceans in the Regent did not display any clear seasonal cycle, but short-term variations, as observed in the wavelet analysis with high power spectrum from 2 to 12 months frequencies (even if highest densities seemed to occur generally in spring) (Figure 1-a).
+Concerning the WP2, the long-term trend derived from the EVF explained between 8% and 17% of the total variance of time series (Figure 1-e,f,g and h).
+The year 2015 appeared very particular, characterized by very low densities for the 3 groups (Figure 1-e, f and g) as well as in total zooplankton abundance (Figure 1-h).
+Herbivorous and carnivorous gelatinous seemed to recover after 2015, their densities reaching similar (and even higher for herbivorous) levels than before (respectively around 3 log (ind.m-3 +1) and 2 log (ind.m-3 +1)), but crustaceans densities stayed at lower values after 2015, at around 5.5 log ( $ind.m^{-3} + 1$ ).
 Total zooplankton and crustaceans time series were very similar in the WP2 and presented the same patterns of variation.
-The wavelet analyses showed high power spectrum level at the 12-months frequency, highlighting the presence of a seasonal cycle (however less marked for herbivorous gelatinous).
-Strong variability was also present at high frequencies (2-8 months) for all four time series, indicating also the presence of short-term variations or noise (Figure 1).
-Intra-annual (or seasonal) variability was indeed strongly present in crustaceans time series of the WP2, with higher densities between February and May, up to 8 $log (ind.m^{-3} + 1)$ (Figure 1e).
-Note, however, that this seasonality has been absent since 2015 during the period of lower densities,
+The wavelet analyses showed high power spectrum level at the 12 months frequency highlighting the presence of a seasonal cycle (however less marked for herbivorous gelatinous).
+Strong variability was also present at high frequencies (2 to 8 months) for all four time series, indicating also the presence of short-term variations or noise (Fig. 1).
+Intra-annual (or seasonal) variability was indeed strongly present in crustaceans time series of the WP2, with higher densities between February and May, up to 8 log (ind.m-3 +1) (Figure 1 - e).
+Note, however, that this seasonality has been absent since 2015 during the period of lower densities, as indicated by the lower power spectrum at the 12 months frequency after 2015 (Figure 1 - e).
+The wavelet analyses did not detect any shift in the timing of the seasonal peak of the crustaceans, herbivorous and carnivorous gelatinous of both the Regent and WP2 nets (Figure 1).

-Figure 1.
-Monthly log densities (In (ind.m-3 + 1)) and wavelet analyses of crustaceans, gelatinous carnivorous, and gelatinous herbivorous for Regent (upper panels) from 1995 to 2019, and for the WP2 (lower panels) from 2004 to 2019.
+Figure1: Monthly log densities (ln (ind.m-3 +1)) and wavelet analyses of crustaceans, gelatinous carnivorous and gelatinous herbivorous for Regent (upper panels) from 1995 to 2019 and for the WP2 (lower panels) from 2004 to 2019.
 For each block, the upper panel represents the monthly time series in black with the trend extracted with the EVF (in blue) and the mean over the whole period (in red).
 In the mid panel, the contour plot of the monthly densities.
 In the bottom panel, wavelet analyses performed on monthly densities.